julien-poivret/SSH_basic/README.md

-* Now for security purpose you have to log on server via $ ssh username@serverip once then type sudo apt update (or anything else in sudo only one time !) this allow the next comming sudo instructions to run properly but once it's done it's ok for all the day !!! ( it's like a bluetooth pairing )
+* Now for security purpose you have to log on server via $ ssh username@serverip once then type sudo apt update (or anything else in sudo only one time !) this allow the next comming sudo instructions to run properly without code, but once it's done it's ok for all the day !!! ( it's like a bluetooth pairing )

 * Now with a simple C line code like this: